weihotline/Minipicture/README.md

 ## Welcome to Minipicture.me
 This is a Rails application that is inspired by the famous existing image sharing website, [Instagram](http://instagram.com/).
-The existing Instagram website is great, but there are certainly more improvements to make (e.g., uploading images from the website, browsing images in a slideshow fashion).
+The existing Instagram website is great, but there are certainly more improvements to make (e.g., uploading images from the website, browsing images in a slideshow fashion, and many cool features).

 ## Live Demo
 * [Minipicture](http://minipicture.me)